edegreef/NBW-resequencing/README.md

 * Evaluated t-SNE with *Rtsne*
 * Estimated FST and heterozygosity with *hierfstat*, created FST heatmap, and also analyzed isolation-by-distance
 * Identified private and shared snps with bcftools isec
-* Ran sNMF with LEA in R, looked at results, and plotted pie chart admixture map
+* Ran sNMF with *LEA*, looked at results, and plotted pie chart admixture map
 * Ran *ADMIXTURE* with shell script
 * Filtered beagle file to match snp sites and then ran *NGSadmix*
-* Compared ancestral admixture analyses together in R
+* Compared ancestral admixture analyses together in *R*
 * Estimated changes in effective population sizes with *SMC++* and *PSMC*